-Free learning amidst the pandemic with Urban Skill
+Free learning amidst the pandemic with URBAN SKILL

-New Delhi [India], March 9 (ANI/SRV Media): Amidst the pandemic, as the world witnessed loss of human life, paralyzed businesses and the indigenous people being hardest hit, Urban Skhelped hundreds of individuals generate income through a 'not so popular' career option called as "Domaining".
+New Delhi [India], March 12 (ANI/SRV Media): Amidst the pandemic when the world was witnessing, the dramatic loss of human life, paralyzed businesses and the indigenous people being hardest hit, Urban Skill on the other side helped hundreds of individuals generate income through a 'not so popular' career option called as "Domaining".

 In the month of March, Urban Skill launched an Online Course Series on "Domain Aftermarket Business" which is better known as "Domaining".
 Accounting for the business of around 470 million dollars, Domaining is one of the most profitable online businesses across the globe.
 It refers to the process of buying & selling premium domain names.